AstrobioMike/AstrobioMike.github.io/bash/installing_tools.md

 echo 'export PATH="$PATH:/Users/Mike_Lee/happy_bin"' >> ~/.bash_profile
 ```

-And if you're unsure of what's going on here, be sure to visit the [modifying your PATH page](/bash/modifying_your_path).
+And if you're unsure of what's going on here, be sure to visit the [modifying your PATH page](/bash/modifying_your_path){:target="_blank"}.
 <br>

 ---
 <br>
-# Installing tools used here
+# Installing tools used on this site
-Everything we install here we will put in our `~/happy_bin`, feel free to change that location to where you'd like of course, but then you will need to modify any code accordingly.
+As explained [above](/bash/installing_tools#first-we-need-a-happy-bin){:target="_blank"}, everything we install here will be put in a directory in our home location called `~/happy_bin`, so pay attention to modify any code here accordingly if you want to put things somewhere else (and also pay attention to version numbers, and feel free to change that location to where you'd like of course, but then you will need to modify any code accordingly.

 ## vsearch
 There are instructions to get vsearch up and running [on its github](https://github.com/torognes/vsearch), but these commands should work for you if you're on a Mac **(if you're not, you'll have to download a different version you can find following the above link)**.